When Should I Consider A Family Therapist?

 Family therapy is often considered by families when a child is "acting out" or struggling with their behaviors or emotions.
 While many may assume behavior is due to age or a desire to "be disobedient," this is often not true.
 Poor behavior can be a sign of a mental health condition, the result of an adverse event, caused by severe stress, or due to family dysfunction.
 Authoritarian parenting styles have also been found to cause more unwanted behavior in children.

 If you feel your child is not acting as they used to or you're concerned with their behavior, a family therapist can help.
-Many family therapists are trained in child psychology and understand how to help parents navigate childhood challenges.
+Many marriage and family therapists are trained in child psychology and understand how to help parents navigate childhood challenges.
 In addition, family therapy has been shown to be effective in treating behavioral issues in general.
 The therapy's success rate is often improved when all family work together.
 Children that feel they're a "burden" or the cause of their parent's challenges may feel shame and struggle to move forward.

 Compassion towards your child from all parties involved can be an ingredient for success.
-You can also include your child's siblings in therapy if the individual's behavior also impacts them.
+You can also include your child's siblings in family therapy if the individual's behavior also impacts them.
 The therapist may have tools you don't have to explain specific occurrences to a child in a way that makes sense to them and is based on years of psychological research.

 A traumatic event